alpit4/aiadvisor/README.md

 - `POST /supervisor/respond/{id}` - Respond to request
 - `POST /supervisor/timeout/{id}` - Mark as unresolved
 - `GET /supervisor/api/stats` - System statistics

-## 📄 License

-This project is part of the Frontdesk Engineering Test.